awesome-workshop/cap-cms/_episodes/01-introduction.md

 objectives:
 - "Understand what is the CERN Analysis Preservation portal (CAP)."
 keypoints:
-- ""
+- "Get to know the general structure of the CAP portal"
 ---
-Get to know the general structure of the CAP portal

 {% include links.md %}